XRP futures open interest reaches $1.2 billion record By Cointelegraph - Up News Info

 XRP futures open interest reaches $1.2 billion record

-XRP price’s journey to $1 this year has been nothing short of spectacular, considering the ongoing Securities and Exchange Commission’s lawsuit against initiated in December 2020.
-The regulator alleges that XRP was a $1.3 billion unregistered securities offering and both CEO Brad Garlinghouse and co-founder Christian Larsen are also in the crosshairs.
+XRP price’s journey to $1 this year has been nothing short of spectacular, considering the ongoing Securities and Exchange Commission lawsuit against initiated in December 2020.
+The regulator alleges that XRP was a $1.3 billion unregistered securities offering, and both CEO Brad Garlinghouse and co-founder Christian Larsen are also in the crosshairs.

-On April 6, Ripple Labs was granted access to the U.S. SEC’s documents “expressing the agency’s interpretation or views” on the subject of crypto assets.
+On Tuesday, Ripple Labs was granted access to the SEC’s documents “expressing the agency’s interpretation or views” on the subject of crypto assets.

 Continue Reading on Coin Telegraph